lowRISC/opentitan/hw/ip/spi_device/doc/spi_device.md

 ![TXF CTRL Data Path](txf_ctrl_dp.svg)

-The TXFIFO control module latches the write pointer then use it internally.
-This scheme prevents HW from using incorrect data from sram_rdata if write pointer and read pointer are pointing at the same location in the SRAM.
+The TXFIFO control module latches the write pointer then uses it internally.
+This prevents HW from using incorrect data from SRAM if the write pointer and read pointer are pointing at the same location.
 It is recommended for the software to update the write pointer at the SRAM data width granularity if it has more than 1 DWord data to send out.
 If software updates write pointer every byte, HW tries to fetch data from SRAM every time it hits